supercollider/supercollider/README_WINDOWS.md

     git submodule update

-Note that a slightly patched version of PortAudio source is provided as submodule.
-PortAudio can support up to five different backends: MME, DSound, WDM-KS, ASIO and WASAPI.
+Note that a slightly patched version of the PortAudio source is provided as a submodule.
+PortAudio can support up to five different backends: MME, DSound, WDM-KS, ASIO, and WASAPI.
 For ASIO support, you will need to install the ASIO SDK; for DSound, install the DirectX SDK (see the preceding section).

 ### Arranging the components